adamvi/NCME_2014/index.md

 *  Add in the relevant files from the Markdown_Document repository.
 Again, you will either want to fork or download the zip file of [this repo.](https://github.com/adamvi/Markdown_Document)  Do not add in .md files (index, README, etc.) or any of the other "example" files.
 *  Commit these changes and push to Github.
 There will now be a formatted site at http://adamvi.github.io/Baseline_SGP_Report/

+---

+## Make changes and push those to the master

+Now lets assume we've done some additional work, or one of our colleagues has added in their sections.
+Let's add in some text and push that to the gh-pages branch.
+*  Here we are only adding text, so we *could* modify the .md file directly and simply update that without having to "re-knit" our .Rmd file.
+However, then we would have our files out of sync.
+So lets add in text to the .Rmd file and then re-run `knit('Baseline_SGP_Report.Rmd', output='index.md')`.
+* Once this is done we can push the changes to the gh-pages branch.
+Since this is my repo I do not have to do a pull request.
+It all happens automatically.
+However, if someone were to fork this report and want to make changes or additions to this specific ("official") repo, they would need to issue a pull request to merge their edits in.